 Broad applications of exosomes have included delivery of biologics payloads to cells such as DNA, mRNAs, peptides and proteins, therapeutics treatments for Covid-19, cancer, rare diseases, and in the cosmeceutical applications.

 Exosomes are a novel form of biotherapeutics, but their production and purification are similar to conventional biologics manufacturing in terms of cell culture and bioreactor (upstream) and purification (downstream) development.

 From a manufacturing perspective, the challenge resides not only in the manufacturing but also in the characterization of the biologic.
-We are still in the early stages and most developers of these innovative technologies are in preclinical and early clinical stages working towards the demonstration of the efficacy and the potential of exosomes based therapeutics and cosmeceutics.
+Most developers of these innovative technologies are in preclinical and early clinical stages working towards the demonstration of the efficacy and the potential of exosomes based therapeutics and cosmeceutics.

 Advance your biologic

 Contact us to learn about how we can advance your complex biologic.